Skip to content

 Size and Weight – Overall Length: 105.6mm/4.16in, Handle Diameter: 9.6mm/0.38in, Weight: 60g/2.12oz.

-As you can see by the specs, the Merkur 23C, also known as the Merkur 180, has a fairly long handle, and its weight is quite light.
-This compares well with the lightweight cartridge razor handles and the weight of them which could make transitioning a little easier.
+As you can see from the specs, the Merkur 23C, also known as the Merkur 180, features a fairly long handle and a relatively light weight.
+This compares well with the lightweight cartridge razor handles and their weight which could make transitioning a little easier.

-The handle is knurled and offers plenty of grip, and it is fairly slim compared to most other safety razors.
+The handle is knurled, offering plenty of grip, and is fairly slim compared to most other safety razors.
 The slimness of the handle may also be likened to many cartridge razors.

 Shaving Experience –

 The 23C most definitely gives me a very mild shave with no concern about getting any nicks or cuts.
-The long handle is great for long shaving strokes; however, other areas like under the nose and chin area are not ideal for longer handles like this one compared to shorter handle razors.
+The long handle is great for long shaving strokes; however, other areas, such as the under the nose and chin area, are not ideal for longer handles like this one compared to shorter handle razors.

 While this razor enjoys removing one or two days of beard or stubble growth, it’s not the best at tackling heavier growth.
 This is the nature of many mild razors, though.